 A word about my chickens.
 Chickens are purchased in March from Minor Bros. in Pelham.
 The chickens are housed in mobile chicken coops.
 The chicken coop is sheltered and opens to an outdoor enclosure.
-The benefits of the mobile coop is that chickens receive fresh grass and natural protein every day along with fresh air and sunshine.
+The benefits of the mobile coop are that chickens receive fresh grass and natural protein every day along with fresh air and sunshine.
 Not only does this method produce one of the best eggs in Niagara, it also reduces my feed costs considerably.
-You will notice and taste the difference in a free range egg.
+You will notice and taste the difference in a free-range egg.

 2. What kinds of produce will my share contain?